Nakishev/MarkaStandards/README.md

 - Quality gates:
   - Block merges if CI fails; require checks on PRs.
   - Set coverage thresholds per team/project; a typical baseline is ≥ 80% overall, and ≥ 90% for critical modules.
+  - Enable secrets scanning (e.g., Gitleaks) on PRs and main.
+  - Enforce license policy rules with Snyk Open Source where required by the project.
 - Performance:
   - Enable caching for package managers (NuGet/npm/pnpm) and Docker layers.
   - Run jobs and stages in parallel when possible.